How to visit Sian Ka'an biosphere reserve Tulum

 Bicycle rental is very popular in Tulum since many people move in this mode of transport.
 If you like to go to the reserve with your bicycle, from Tulum Pueblo to the entrance of the reserve it is a 55-minute journey, passing through the hotel zone. bring water to hydrate yourself, sunscreen and insect repellent, and a hat or a cap.
 We recommend that you go very early or in the evening as the sun is very strong in the afternoon.
 By bicycle, getting to Punta Allen is a long time, we advise you not to go far and enjoy the virgin beaches that surround the reserve,

-• Book One Of The Biosphere Tours To The Reserva Sian Ka’an
+• Book One Of Sian Ka’an tours

 What to do in Sian Ka’an Biosphere Reserve

-Sian Ka'an excursion
+Sian Ka'an tour

 If you do decide to visit Sian Ka’an without a tour then you will need to get yourself to Punta Allen.
 It is recommended to spend 2 to 3 days to enjoy it fully, knowing that the boat tour is the thing you should´t miss out.
 Sian Ka’an boat tours only go from Punta Allen, so you must go here and speak to the boat captains directly to organize your boat tour.
 If you don’t do the Sian Ka’an boat tour, there really isn’t much point in visiting.